nrinaudo/nrinaudo.github.com/_optics/configpath.md

 }
 ```

-Any time a missing member is accessed, the compiler will transform that into a call to `selectDynamic` with the field's name as a parameter.
+Any time a missing member is accessed, the compiler will transform that into a call to `selectDynamic` with the value's name as a parameter.

 This allows us to write the following: